How to Shrink Fibroids Naturally: What Works, What Doesn’t, and How Long It Takes

 • If symptoms are severe or anemia is significant, talk to your clinician now about medical options to stabilize bleeding while you work your plan.
 ACOG and NIH outline hormonal medications and procedures that can temporarily shrink fibroids or control symptoms.

-When natural is not enough
+When natural is not enough?

 If you are soaking a pad or tampon every hour, passing large clots, feeling dizzy, or your quality of life is suffering, you deserve faster relief.
 Review medical options and how they compare to natural strategies in our companion piece Medicine vs. Natural Options for Shrinking Fibroids.
 If you are considering a procedure, read Are You a Candidate for UFE and UFE Risks and Complications next.